machinekoder/pickit-docs/docs/examples/buld-a-showcase-demo-with-a-m-hd-and-2-finger-gripper.rst

 `Here <https://drive.google.com/uc?export=download&id=1Fu4gwsM4iYYZPHg6Y31Caa-xIJRaQAu5>`__ you can download the UR robot program.
 The idea of the program is to pick one part.
 Depending on which side is picked (top/bottom) it is shown in a different way.
-After showing the part is dropped back into the bin.
+After showing the part it is dropped back into the bin.
 The drop off position alternates between two predefined waypoints.

 .. image:: /assets/images/examples/teach-mhd-demo-red-parts-ur-program.png

-Following still needs to be defined in this robot program:
+The following still needs to be defined in this robot program:

 -  Pickit select command, the correct setup and product file need to be filled in.
--  The detect_pose is a waypoint defined outside the field of view of the camera, this is also the starting position of the
+-  The detect_pose is a waypoint defined outside the field of view of the camera, this is also the starting position of the program.
 -  Above_bin is a fixed waypoint on the center top of the bin.
 This intermediate waypoint is used to get in to and to get out of the bin.
 -  Before the robot will move in the bin the gripper is closed.
 Once the robot is in the pick pose the gripper is opened again to grab the parts.
 -  Depending on which side is picked it is decided how the part is shown.
 For this 2 different waypoints need to be defined.
 One position is upside down to show a clear difference on how the part has been picked.